BlablaTara/SupportTool/README.md

 ## **CHECKS:**

-> How to configure the different checks, look in .env-example.
+> To configure the different checks, see `.env-example`.
-> Notice that some checks has the possibility to "multiply" - if your configurations are sat correct.
+> Note that some checks can be "multiplied" if your configuration is set correctly.

 > Fx - with the count-check, you can have a check that counts 'orders' and also a count-check that counts 'products'.

 ### User Validations: